-During the development of this standard, references to prior versions of the CIP standards and rationale for the requirements and their parts were embedded within the standard.
-Upon BOT approval, that information was moved to this section.
+During development of this standard, text boxes were embedded within the standard to explain the rationale for various parts of the standard.
+Upon BOT approval, the text from the rationale text boxes was moved to this section.

-Rationale for R1:
+Rationale for Requirement R1:

 Each Responsible Entity shall ensure that physical access to all BES Cyber Systems is restricted and appropriately managed.
-Entities may choose for certain PACS to reside in a PSP controlling access to applicable BES Cyber Systems.
-For these PACS, there is no additional obligation to comply with Requirement Parts 1.1, 1.7 and 1.8 beyond what is already required for the PSP.
+Entities may choose for certain Physical Access Control Systems (PACS) to reside in a Physical Security Perimeter (PSP) controlling access to applicable BES Cyber Systems.
+For these PACS, there is no additional obligation to comply with Requirement R1, Parts 1.1, 1.6 and 1.7 beyond what is already required for the PSP.